-Some say tall narrow aquarium tanks are best, others say wider is better.
+Some say tall narrow aquariums are best, others say wider is better.
 Isn’t it personal preference, or is there actually a difference between the size and shape?
 Although personal preference certainly is important, in tanks of the same water volume, shorter wider tanks do have benefits.
 Here’s why.

 The most important benefit of a wider tank is that it has a larger water surface area.
 Fish need oxygen just like we do.
-Oxygen exchange occurs largely where the water surface meets the air.
-More water surface area, equates to more oxygen exchange, an important factor for the health of your fish.
-A taller narrower tank may be striking in appearance, but it has less water surface area than a shorter wider tank holding the same volume of water.
+Oxygen exchange occurs where the water surface meets the air.
+More water surface area equates to more oxygen exchange, an important factor for the health of your fish.
+A taller, narrower tank may be striking in appearance, but it has less water surface area than a shorter wider tank holding the same volume of water.
 That could cause low dissolved oxygen conditions in an overcrowded aquarium!

-Tall hexagonal, rectangular, or round tanks can be extremely attractive, at least when they are first set up.
-Unfortunately the problem occurs as the tank matures and algae and mulm build up.
+Tall tanks with hexagonal, rectangular, or round shapes can be extremely attractive, at least when they are first set up.
+Unfortunately, the problem occurs as the tank matures and algae and debris build up.
 Cleaning a tall tank is a challenge, especially if they are taller than the length of your arm.
 Even if your arm is long enough, unusually shaped tanks often have more corners to clean.
-Round or bowed tanks make the use of cleaning magnets problematical.
+Round or bowed tanks make the use of glass cleaning magnets problematical.

 Decorating tall tanks is also a challenge, as decorations are generally not tall enough to fill the upper regions of the tank.
 The result can be less than appealing.
 Although tall tanks can be successfully decorated and maintained, overall, the shorter, wider tank offers more advantages.